 Behavioral Health Screen

-The Behavioral Health Screen for the Emergency Department (BHS-ED), developed in partnership with MDLogix and Drexel University, is a 7-10 minute survey composed of 50 questions, covering domains of depression, suicidal ideation, trauma, firearm access, and substance abuse.
-The results are confidential and are not shared with parents or caregivers.
-After seeing the results the clinical team can have a discussion with the patient and may offer resources as needed.
-In addition, if there is concern for abuse, current suicidality or severe depression the clinical team will consult with representatives from Social Work and/or Psychiatry.
+The Behavioral Health Screen for the Emergency Department (BHS-ED), developed in partnership with MDLogix and Drexel University, is a 10 minute survey covering domains of depression, suicidality, trauma, firearm access, and substance abuse.
+Standard confidentiality practices are followed based on results.
+After reviewing the results the clinical team can have a discussion with the patient and may consult with representatives from ED Social Work and/or Psychiatry to assess safety risks and offer resources as needed.

 The ED provider also communicates important findings from the screening to the patient’s primary care provider (PCP), who is best positioned to follow up on the most appropriate next steps.
 CHOP research published in Pediatric Emergency Care showed that a multifaceted intervention including education and an electronic health record alert improved ED documentation, communication, and PCP follow-up of issues identified during the ED-based behavioral health screen.

-Currently, more than 300 behavioral health screens are completed each month in the CHOP ED, with approximately one-third of screenings revealing symptoms of moderate to severe depression or suicidal ideation.
+Currently, more than 600 behavioral health screens are completed each month in the Philadelphia and King of Prussia EDs, with approximately one-third of screenings revealing symptoms of moderate to severe depression or suicidal ideation.
 Importantly, many patients who screen positive did not initially come into the ED with a mental health complaint.
 Oftentimes, they report non-specific symptoms such as headache, chest pain, and abdominal pain.

 De-identified data from the BHS are managed by ARCUS – an integrated data science platform unique to CHOP– and are being analyzed for studies in partnership with the CHOP and Penn Departments of Psychiatry and Safe Place.